 In 2016, we noticed some children in our church who loved to sing and were the "social butterflies" of the church.
-Of course, they loved Christmas and always wanted to help decorate the sanctuary, make Christmas crafts and yes, you guessed it, grab the microphone and pretend they are the Christmas soloist in the Sunday morning services!
+Of course, they loved Christmas and always wanted to help decorate the sanctuary, make Christmas crafts and yes, you guessed it, grab the microphone and pretend they were the Christmas soloists in the Sunday morning services!

-Rehearsals were on Saturday afternoons and lasted about 2 1/2 hours each.
-This was long, but we didn't care and surely the parents were pleased to get a "nice break" as well.
-This was our time to teach children how to sing together, take turns singing, watch them grow as a group and at the same time create warm, wholesome and fond memories for them as they sang to people in the community!
+We began with five children and three adults, rehearsing on Saturday afternoons for about 2 1/2 hours each week.
+This was our time to teach children how to sing together and watch them grow while creating warm, wholesome and fond memories for them as they sang to people in the community!
 These were memories that they could keep in their hearts for the rest of their days.
-And the sound of the group?
-Not bad for not being joyful beginners without any formal training.

-The third year, the children kept showing their interest and again we added a few more faces.
-At the end of the Christmas holiday, I wrote a letter to one of the freshman carolers' school and included a certificate of achievements showing that she had completed 90 hours of community service with us.
-I also asked the school to grant her the credits in order to satisfy the school requirement so she could graduate high school.
-I got a call back from the school and was complimented on what we do.
-The school then asked the name of our organization and if we were a nonprofit.
-I told the school we were not and then asked why.
-The lady was gracious and said that they wish they could give the student those hours, but the only way students can earn community service is by volunteering through an actual nonprofit organization recognized by the State of Connecticut.
-Our hearts sank.
-We felt like we had failed this delightful high school student and her mother.
-So, after that Christmas season came to end, and feeling like we had failed this precious student along with the weighty financial costs for the past 3 years, we thought maybe we would take a year off to see if the Lord would give us any other direction.
+At the end of the Christmas holiday, I wrote a letter to one of the freshman carolers' schools and included a certificate of achievements, including 90 hours of completed community service with us.
+I also asked the school to grant her the credits in order to satisfy the school service graduation requirement.
+It was then I learned that the only way students can earn community service is by volunteering through an actual nonprofit organization recognized by the State of Connecticut.
+Our hearts sank, feeling like we had failed this delightful high school student and her mother.
+After that Christmas season came to end, and feeling like we had failed this precious student along with the weighty financial costs for the past 3 years, we thought maybe we would take a year off to see if the Lord would give us any other direction.

 In late July, early August 2019, some of the children ran into my husband at the local Walmart and greeted him with the question, "Mr. Justin, are we going to do CCMT again this year?
 We haven't heard from Ms. ToniAnn and we really want to do it again."